 Unfortunately, the experience that followed was as disappointing as the lame resolution of a creatively edited reality TV cliffhanger.

 When I logged onto the conference call, I didn’t actually get a demo but a generic overview of features - 80% of which did not apply to the way we work.
-Instead of responding to my questions, the sales rep kept barreling through her spiel and - what’s probably the worst - brought up pricing before I had the chance to understand the value that the product could add to the business.
+Instead of responding to my questions, the sales rep kept barreling through her spiel - then brought up pricing before I had the chance to understand the value that the product could add to the business.
 Needless to say that I ended up cutting the demo short and we didn’t go with their product.
-(We’re still looking for a solution to help us streamline our QA and approval processes, so if you happen to know of one and can do a better job of showing it to me, feel free to drop me a line).

 To give the sales rep the benefit of the doubt, she was probably doing the best she could with the information she’d been given and was working within the normal demo processes her company had in place.
 Though it got me thinking what a huge waste of time demos can be - for both the sales rep and the prospect - if sales and marketing aren’t properly aligned.
 Opportunities aren’t closing, churn rates are high and the opportunity cost of the whole endeavour is enormous.